apache/predictionio/tutorials/tutorial1-develop.md

-# Tutorial 1 - Single Machine Java Recommendation Engine
+# Tutorial 1 - Develop and Integrate Algorithm with PredictionIO

+## Single Machine Java Recommendation Engine

 In this tutorial, we will demonstrate how to build a single machine recommendation algorithm written in Java and integrate it with PredictionIO.
 Movie-lens 100k data set will be used.